Assistant Directors

 Heritage & Altitude Knowledge

-ADs experienced with MinCultura permitting for Machu Picchu and Sacred Valley sites.
-They understand PromPeru Film Commission coordination and plan around altitude acclimatization requirements for crew working above 3,000 meters.
+Our ADs know MinCultura permitting for Machu Picchu and Sacred Valley sites.
+They handle PromPeru Film Commission planning and build in acclimatization time for crew working above 3,000 meters.

 03.